Previous dayMarch 24, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.1 earthquake was recorded 171 km ESE of Labuha, Indonesia on March 24, 2026 at 22:26 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
-Coordinates: -1.147°, 128.932°.
+Seismographs logged a magnitude 4.1 earthquake 171 km ESE of Labuha, Indonesia with origin time 22:26 UTC on March 24, 2026.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+The epicenter is at -1.147°, 128.932°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24